 - Cook and roll simultaneously: this is a time-saving tip – in the method above, you’ll notice I recommend cooking the naan whilst rolling out the next naan, this helps you save time and make the naans faster.

-How to serve naan
+How to Serve Naan

 - Garlic naan is so versatile and can be served with many dishes.

-- These naans can be kept for up to 3 days in the fridge and up to 3 months in the freezer.
+These naans can be kept for up to 3 days in the fridge and up to 3 months in the freezer.

 Easy Garlic Naan (without Yeast)